October 2021: completion of the electrical interconnector’s construction works with electricity transfer power tests up to 1,000 MW.

 The ElecLink project contributes to support the balance of the energy mix of the UK and France and is distinguished by an exceptionally low impact on the environment.
 Using the existing infrastructure of the Fixed Link, ElecLink will avoid any interference with the marine ecosystem.

 A station of 25 m high and over 4,700 m2.

 with 4 transformers of 400 tonnes each per station.

 will permit to manage the peaks and troughs in energy demand.

 including the installation of 7,400 Hex beams and 8,250 steel brackets.

-to pull the cable in the Tunnel pending the approval of the IGC.
+to pull the 50km of cable in the Channel Tunnel